lukasl-dev/waterlink/README.md

 ### :boat: Opening a connection

 The Connection is the interface between waterlink and **Lavalink's web socket API**.
-It is required to interact access the **connection-oriented use cases** and can be opened by the `waterlink.Connect` function.
+It is required to access the **connection-oriented use cases** and can be opened by the `waterlink.Connect` function.

 <details>
   <summary>Usage</summary>